About Joey Miller

 Joey received her training and degrees from Northwestern University and Loyola University Chicago and began her career working in the areas of adult trauma and emergency medicine before gaining unparalleled experience in pregnancy loss and infant death.

-Prior to joining Wellsprings, Joey served as the Perinatal Loss Program Coordinator at Prentice Women’s Hospital of Northwestern Memorial Hospital in Chicago, the largest birthing hospital in the state of Illinois and the Midwest.
+Prior to establishing her practice, Joey was on the clinical staff at Wellsprings Health Associates, a multi-disciplinary psychiatric group practice in Chicago.
+She previously served as the Perinatal Loss Program Coordinator at Prentice Women’s Hospital of Northwestern Memorial Hospital in Chicago, the largest birthing hospital in the state of Illinois and the Midwest.
 She provided direct clinical care for women and their families who experienced the death of a baby during pregnancy, delivery, or in the early postpartum period.
 Her passion for supporting these patients extended to the education and training of health care providers, including social work and genetic counseling interns, nurses, medical students, residents, and attending physicians.

 Joey has served as a faculty member at Northwestern Feinberg School of Medicine and remains affiliated with Chicago Medical School as she continues education and support of medical students and residents, and volunteer work in community-based clinics.

-With over 23 years of medical experience in hospital settings and highly collaborative relationships with multi-disciplinary providers, Joey is well-suited to help patients and families navigate the complexities of the medical system in their pursuit of parenthood, health, and healing.
-She is available for urgent consultation and individual and couples therapy through Wellsprings Health Associates.
+With medical experience in hospital settings and through highly collaborative relationships with multi-disciplinary providers, Joey is well-suited to help patients and families navigate the complexities of the medical system in their pursuit of parenthood, health, and healing.
+She is available for urgent consultation and individual and couples therapy.

-Joey's groundbreaking book, Rebirth: The Journey of Pregnancy After a Loss, was recently published by Hachette Go, an imprint of Hachette Books.
+Joey is also the author of the groundbreaking book, Rebirth: The Journey of Pregnancy After a Loss, published by Hachette Go, an imprint of Hachette Books.

 Support and expert guidance are available from beginning thoughts about family planning to the creation of your child/children, including navigation of unexpected challenges to those desired end goals.

 Loss & Trauma